-STS-x

-Declaration of the entity intending to be recognised by the competent authority to provide practical skill training and assessment of remote pilots

-Data protection: Personal data included in this declaration is processed by the competent authority pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+STS-x - ntending to be recognised by the competent tical skill training and assessment of remote Data protection: Personal data included in this declaration is processed by the competent authority pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
 It will be processed for the purposes of the performance, management and follow up of the oversight activities according to Regulation (EU) 2019/947.
 If you require further information concerning the processing of your personal data or you wish to exercise your rights (e.g. to access or rectify any inaccurate or incomplete data), please refer to the contact point of the competent authority.
 The applicant has the right to make a complaint regarding the processing of the personal data at any time to the national Data Protection Supervisory Authority.

-Identification of the entity First and last name, telephone number and email address of the responsible person

-Annex to Implementing Regulation (EU) 2019/947 - UAS OPERATIONS IN THE 'OPEN' AND 'SPECIFIC' CATEGORIES of 12 March 2019 on unmanned aircraft systems and on third-country operators of unmanned aircraft systems

-I hereby declare that: I comply with the requirements defined in Appendix 3 to the Annex to Regulation (EU) 2019/947; and when operating an UAS in the context of training activities for STS.x, I comply with all the applicable provisions of Regulation (EU) 2019/947, including requirements for operations under STS.x Date Signature or other verification
+Identification of the entity First and last name, telephone number and email address of the responsible person I hereby declare that: I comply with the requirements defined in Appendix 3 to the Annex to Regulation (EU) 2019/947; and when operating an UAS in the context of training activities for STS.x, I comply with all the applicable provisions of Regulation (EU) 2019/947, including requirements for operations under STS.x Date Signature or other verification of 12 March 2019 on unmanned aircraft systems and on third-country operators of unmanned aircraft systems